systelab/allure-reporter-ci/README.md

 # Continuous Integration scripts for Allure Reporter

-Script to automate use of Allure Reporter on continuous integration.
+Script to automate use of Allure Reporter on continuous integration environments.

 ## Supported features